Jessieroynon/Load-Automation-Process-Check/README.md

 For support inquiries or feedback, you can contact Jessie Roynon at jessie.roynon@gainwelltechnologies.com.

-## Instructions for using the AppDev Process App
+## Instructions for using the Load Automation Process Check App

 Step 1: Login to the App using your HMS credentials (G# and Password)